suvorov21/DESY-testbeam/README.md

 ### Parameter file
 The parameter file is used to define the fitters, selection, etc. The default one is `param/default.ini`.
 Any other parameter file could be used, with flag `--param other_file.ini` during analysis execution.

-### New variables to store
+### Store new variables in the output
 New variables can be easily implemented in the header file and then added in the Initialization function of any analysis.
-If you want to add an TObject to store (histo, tree, canvas) add it to `output_vector` and it will be stored automatically.
+If you want to store an TObject (e.g. histo, tree, canvas) add one to `output_vector` and it will be written into the output file automatically.

 ### Cluster definition
 The cluster definition is done inside `AnalysisBase.cxx`.
 At the moment two main option are considered: